The Laughing Policeman (song): "The Laughing Song"

-"The Laughing Song" was said to have become the best-ever selling phonograph record by 1894, and it was claimed to have sold over 50,000 copies by the late-1890s.
-That was a very high number given that at that time it was not possible to mechanically duplicate a record, and a singer had to record the same song four or five copies at a time over and over again.
+"The Laughing Song" is thought to have become the best-selling phonograph ever recorded by 1894, and it was claimed to have sold over 50,000 copies by the late-1890s.
+Such sales figure was very high for its time given that it was not possible to mechanically duplicate a record in the early years of the recording industry, and a singer had to record the same song four or five copies at a time over and over again, meaning that Johnson recorded the same song many thousands of times.
 The song was still popular by the early 1900s, although by this time record companies had developed the technology to duplicate records from a single recording.

-There was no exclusive contract for recording a song at that time, and singers were only paid for recording the song and no royalties were paid to the artists, so Johnson continued to record "The Laughing Song" for different recording companies including Columbia, Victor, and Edison until 1909 or 1910, although by that time it was no longer as lucrative for him to record the song since he was only required to record a few times for the best recording to be duplicated.
+At that time, there was no exclusive contract for recording a song, and singers were only paid for recording the song and no royalties were paid to the artists.
+Johnson recorded "The Laughing Song" for different recording companies, including New York's Metropolitan Phonograph Co, Columbia, and Edison.
+When disc records replaced cylinders, he continued to record for these companies as well as others such as Berliner and Victor until 1909 or 1910, by which time it was no longer as lucrative for him to record the song since he was only required to record a few times for the best recording to be duplicated.

 "The Laughing Song" was covered by a white performer Burt Shepard in 1900, and it was his version that became known round the world outside of the United States.
 According to Fred Gaisberg, it sold over half a million copies in India.
+Shepard's version inspired "The Laughing Policeman" by Charles Penrose in the UK.
+Other versions were also record in different languages, including Italian ("A risa" by Berardo Cantalamessa), French, Hindi, Tamil and Telugu.